MunGell/awesome-for-beginners/README.md

 - [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) _(label: good first issue)_ <br> Monorepo for all the tooling which enables ESLint to support TypeScript.
 - [Visual Studio Code](https://github.com/Microsoft/vscode) _(label: good-first-issue)_ <br> A new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.

+## Solidity
+- [Solidity-cheat_sheet](https://github.com/JerryCodesAfrica/Solidity-Cheat_sheet) _(label: good first issue)_ <br>  This is a basic solidity documentation that breaks down the complex syntax of solidity into simple format type with well understood examples and explanations.

 ## Contribute